-Moodle Learning Management System
+Moodle Learning Management System:

-The University uses the Moodle Learning Management System to supplement on-ground courses and to serve as the delivery vehicle for online courses.
-Faculty and students find Moodle to be a user-friendly, easy-to-navigate interface that serves as a repository for course information, assignments and discussions.
+UoNA uses the Moodle Learning Management System to deliver online courses and to supplement on-ground courses.
 In Moodle, each course has a web page known as a course shell.

-By accessing the course shell, students may:
+By accessing the Moodle course shell, students may:

-- Review syllabi, reading lists, class schedules and assignments - Obtain copies of class presentations, handouts and notes - Email the professor and fellow students - Participate in graded discussion forums related to course topics - Submit assigned coursework and applied learning assignments
+- Review syllabi, reading lists, class schedules and assignments, and instructor contact information - Obtain copies of class presentations, handouts and notes - Email the professor and fellow students throughout the entire course - Participate in weekly graded discussion forums related to course topics by submitting responses and responding to classmates when taking courses online.
+This feature may also be used to supplement on campus discussions when taking courses on ground. - Submit assigned weekly homework throughout the course. - Submit a reflection paper/project toward the end of each course, which is a major applied learning assignment. - Take quizzes or tests as assigned several times throughout the course.